 In a statement, Richman apologized for what he called "inexcusable remarks."

-According to Variety, Richman had also apologized via Twitter, writing: "Yes.
+, Richman had also apologized via Twitter, writing: "Yes.
 I've responded to internet hate recently with vile words directed at those hating me.
 I am sorry, I should know better & will do better."
 The tweet, though, no longer appears on his page.

 Richman also starred in Man v.
 Food for the Travel Channel.
 He showed off his weight loss in a semi-nude photo in this month's British edition of Cosmopolitan.

 The Brooklyn, N.Y., native received his bachelor's degree from Emory University.
 He also has a master's from the Yale School of Drama.